DIY Bunk Bed Caddy

 The tricky bit is fabric selection – I used an old curtain and a piece of skirt for my daughter bunk bed bag:)

 As you can see I have had fun making a variety in different colours.
-I think this could make a great gift for any age,:) With the button fastener you could use it the bag on a zimmer, wheel chair, back seats in the car for the kids stuff.
+I think this could make a great gift for any age,:) With the button fastener, you could use it the bag on a zimmer frame, wheelchair, back seats in the car for the children’s belongings – it is a versatile storage bag.